-Instead of installing banks of cupboards (complete with decorative accents and colors), why not go with understated storage that fits right into your design?
-In this minimalist kitchen by Rachel Hudson Architecture a white, built-in cabinet design free of hardware quietly exists, foregoing any fussy details.
+Instead of installing banks of cabinets (complete with decorative hardware and detailing), why not go with an understated storage solution that blends right in with the rest of your kitchen design?
+In this minimalist setup by Rachel Hudson Architecture, built-in white cabinets sans hardware quietly exist, foregoing any fussy details.

-Undermount sinks and minimalist kitchens go hand in hand.
+Minimalist kitchens and undermount sinks go hand in hand.
 Since they're installed below the countertop, there's no visible lip to interrupt or compete with the other details within the space.
-Bonnie, Lana, and Erin of Three Birds Renovations chose a sleek (and chic!) square stainless steel sink and paired it with a modern gooseneck faucet to complete the look.
+Bonnie, Lana, and Erin of Three Birds Renovations chose a sleek, square stainless steel basin and paired it with a modern gooseneck faucet to complete the look.

 4. Be picky with your decor.

 Minimalists are extremely selective when it comes to their decor.
-For your minimalist kitchen, only display accents that serve the dual purpose of either being functional and/or having a special meaning to you as well as looking good.
-In this culinary space belonging to Molly of Almost Makes Perfect, the curated objects displayed on her open shelving and countertops are all practical, yet, they add style as well.
+In your new kitchen, only display accents that serve the dual purpose of being functional (and/or having a special meaning to you) and looking good.
+In this culinary space belonging to Molly of Almost Makes Perfect, the curated objects displayed on the open shelving and countertops are all practical, yet they add style as well.

 5. Simple lighting is better.

-In a minimalist kitchen, simple lighting makes the most sense.
-Sure, we love intricate and artistic fixtures as much as the next person, but when you're looking to pare things down, unadorned lighting looks the best.
-Skip ornate details and fussy lampshades and instead, opt for a streamlined look, like the track lighting in this kitchen crafted by Cantilever Interiors.
+In a minimalist kitchen design, simple lighting makes the most sense.
+Sure, we love intricate and artistic fixtures as much as the next person, but when you're looking to pare things down, unadorned options work best.
+Skip ornate details and fussy lampshades and opt for a streamlined look, like the track lighting in this kitchen crafted by Cantilever Interiors.

 6. Go for linear design details.